Enigmage/gpt3-dsa-expert/README.md

 # GPT-3 DSA Expert

-A gpt-3 prompt engineered to give answers to algorithmic questions
+A fun gpt-3 prompt configured to give answers to algorithmic questions and tell terrible jokes